wanikirtesh/anyMocker/README.md

 - **Dynamic Responses:** Generate responses that adapt based on the request’s body, path, and query parameters.

 ### 2. Request Validation
-- **OpenAPI Spec Integration:** Upload an OpenAPI spec file, and Anymocker will transform it into actionable request objects.
+- **OpenAPI Spec Integration:** Upload an OpenAPI spec file, and anyMocker will transform it into actionable request objects.
 - **Validation Like a Pro:** Match incoming requests against the spec file to ensure consistency with defined API structures.

 ---

 ## The Processor

-At the heart of Anymocker lies the **Processor**—a Groovy script that breathes life into your mocked APIs.
+At the heart of anyMocker lies the **Processor**—a Groovy script that breathes life into your mocked APIs.
 With its hooks, you can:

 - **Initialize:** `init` – Prepare for action.
 - **Process Requests:** `process` – The main event where requests are handled and responses are born.